Team-Tea-Time/laravel-filer/readme.md

 $article->attach($pdf, ['title' => "Event 2015 Guide", 'description' => "The complete guide for this year's event."]);
 ```

-By default, attachments are associated with user IDs using the closure specified in the `filer.user.id` config option.
-You can override this config option to return any integer, or override the value used at call time:
+By default, attachments are associated with user IDs using `Auth::id()`.
+You can override this at call time:

 ```php
 $user->attach($photo, ['user_id' => $user->id]);